daigofuji/daigo_org-theme-2013/README.md

 I plan to be updating it.

-While I am running unit tests and the theme appears to be working fine, but it is  the works.
+While I am running unit tests and the theme appears to be working fine, but it is still in the works, and I plan working on it time to time.
 You are free to use this theme.
 Hope you enjoy it.
 If something is broken, you can let me know and I will try to fix it when I can, or feel free to get in touch via github -- issues, pull request